Summer Session UCSC Program

 -

-ACBU-2223-R21 - Principles of Managerial Accounting
+ACBU-2223-R21-Principles of Managerial Accounting

-Summer Session II, July 2 - August 6, 2024
+Summer Session 2, July 1, 2025 - August 5, 2025

-Rose Hill: TWTh, 06:00PM - 09:00PMThis course covers how to measure and use cost data for internal decision making under uncertainty.
+Rose Hill: TWR, 06:00PM - 09:00PMThis course covers how to measure and use cost data for internal decision making under uncertainty.
 Among the topics covered are job costing, process costing, standard costing, activity-based costing, budgeting, balanced scorecard, direct versus indirect cost measures, cost volume profit analysis, and management control systems.

 CRN: 14988